-• early MEMBER registration is open
+• GENERAL registration is open

-GCIR members can register now for our Biennial National Convening, taking place October 28-30, 2024 in Detroit, Michigan.
+Register today for our Biennial National Convening, taking place October 28-30, 2024 in Detroit, Michigan.

-Member-Only Registration IS NOW OPEN!
+general Registration IS NOW OPEN!

 GCIR’s 2024 convening will take place in the context of daunting challenges for immigrant communities at a pivotal moment for our